john-rocky/ios-ai-sampler/README.md

+# ios-ai-samplers
-# A collection of samples for using various AI models on iOS
+### A collection of samples for using various AI models on iOS
 ### Use the model converted from Pytorch to Core ML in Swift.